dancmc/comp90054-pacman-wiki/Value-Iteration.md

 raids into the other team’s half and try to eat as many dots (shown as gray cells in the left half of the map) it can and to return to its own half and deposit them, gaining points for its team.
-The aim of the defensive agent is to prevent the offensive agent (pacman) of the other team to raid and eat the dots in the opposing team’s half.
-In the above map the gray cells are the dots that our pacman agent will have to eat during one of its raids.
+The aim of the defensive agent is to prevent the offensive agent (Pacman) of the other team to raid and eat the dots in the opposing team’s half.
+In the above map, the grey cells are the dots that our Pacman agent will have to eat during one of its raids.

 The following is an actual map that is shown when the game is played.
 Since the actual map is only available while the game is actually being played, the map